 When trying on new running shoes, wear the socks you intend to run in.
 The thickness of your sock can make a big difference to the fit and feel of your shoe, especially during hot weather.

-Many running shops offer a free gait analysis service to help you select the best pair of shoes, depending on your running style and foot type.
+All good podiatrists offer a gait analysis service to inform you on the best type of shoes, depending on your running style and foot type.
 A gait analysis involves a short run on a treadmill, while being recorded.
-The video is then played back in slow motion so staff can accurately assess your foot plant, stride and running pattern.
-In addition to gait analysis, some running shops will offer you the opportunity to ‘test’ the shoes on a treadmill in the shop before purchasing.
+The video is then played back in slow motion so a podiatrist can accurately assess your foot plant, stride and running pattern.

 DON’T WORRY ABOUT FASHION